codenotary/vcn-notarize-bom-nodejs-github-action/README.md

 # vcn-notarize-bom-nodejs-github-action

-GitHub action that uses the vcn tool from CodeNotary.com to generate and notarize the bill of materials (BoM) for Node.js projects.

 GitHub action that uses the **[vcn](https://github.com/codenotary/vcn)** tool from CodeNotary.com to generate and notarize the bill of materials (BoM) for [Node.js](https://nodejs.org) projects.
 It accepts _**package-lock.json**_ files (or directories containing such files) as input.

 ## How to use it